 Switching Between CGA and MDA Modes

-Lastly, a technical note on the screen – if you remove the rear cover of the Compaq Portable 386 you will find on the system board, jumper E23.
+Lastly, a technical note on the screen – if you remove the rear cover of the Compaq Portable 386, you will find on the system board jumper E23.
 This jumper allows you to manually set the display to be in MDA (Monochrome Display Adapter) mode or CGA (Colour Display Adapter) mode.
 Set the jumper to pins 1&2 for CGA mode and 2&3 for MDA mode.
-Note: you should use MDA mode if you are using the expansion box with an ISA graphics card to avoid potential memory conflicts.
+Note: you should use MDA mode to use the expansion box with an ISA graphics card to avoid potential memory conflicts.

 Let’s see what the Compaq Portable 386 can do and whats under the hood – check out: Booting Up & Opening Up